Trovemaster/TROVE/docs/source/outputs.rst

 The final step of a vibrational or rotational calculation is an output of the rotational-vibrational energies.
 These are ordered by energy and separated into symmetry blocks.

 This output section can be reached by searching for ``Zero-point-energy`` (continuing past the basis set sections).
 This gives the zero-point energy for the vibrational ground state of the molecule, an important quantity.
-Below this the rotational-vibrational energies for each symmetry are given in order of `reducing' symmetry.
+Below this the rotational-vibrational energies for each symmetry are given in order of 'reducing' symmetry.

 The vibrational energies of PF\ :sub:`3` will be given as an example.
 ::

       Variational solution - irreducible representation
       Gamma  i   value    j  k  t   quanta
       A1 1 0.000000   (A1; 0 0 0)(A1 A1; 0 0 0 0 0 0 ) 0.96 (0 0 0 0 0 0 0) (1 1)
       A1 2 487.299315 (A1; 0 0 0)(A1 A1; 0 0 0 1 0 0 ) 0.86 (0 0 0 1 0 0 0) (1 3)
       A1 3 692.280535 (A1; 0 0 0)(A1 A1; 0 0 0 0 0 2 ) 0.89 (0 0 0 0 0 2 0) (1 4)

 In this example, ``Gamma`` is the symmetry, in this case the totally symmetric :math:`A_1` class. ``i`` is just an integer label of the states. ``value`` is the energy of the vibrational levels with respect to the zero point energy in wavenumbers.
 The rest of the information relates to the eigenfunction of the level.

 ``j  k  t   quanta`` are related to the rotational states and are discussed below.
 The next two brackets are the quantum numbers of the state in both normal coordinates and local coordinates used by TROVE.
 Unless the relations between these quantum numbers have been set up this will not be automatically correct.